School-Based Health Center at Century High School

-Century School-Based Health Center is open and can serve any Hillsboro District student or staff member.
-If you have any questions about the SBHC, you may e-mail School-Based Health Center Director Lacey Beaty or call 503-597-4580 for an appointment.
+Century School Based Health Center is open and can serve any Hillsboro District student or staff member.
+If you have any questions about the SBHC, you may e-mail School-Based Health Center Operations Supervisor John Richardson-Fitch or call 503-597-4580 for an appointment.
 The SBHC does bill insurance and operates on a sliding fee scale for those who do not have insurance.
 All staff at the SBHC speak Spanish fluently.

 Satisfaction Survey - Parental Notification